YifZhou/RECTE/docs/source/ipython_notebook/RECTE_Mechanisms.rst

 (``tau_s, tau_f``)

 These parameters determines different aspects of the ramp effect profiles.
-Roughly speaking, given a specific fluence intensity, the numbers of traps determine how fast the ramp rises (fewer traps, faster rising); trapping efficiencies determine the amplitude of the ramp; trap lifetimes determine the difference of the observed fluxe between the end
+Approximately, given a specific fluence intensity, the numbers of traps determine how fast the ramp rises (fewer traps, faster rising); trapping efficiencies determine the amplitude of the ramp; trap lifetimes determine the difference of the observed fluxe between the end